dynobase-icon

 Notice the curly braces in Path.
 It will extract the part after /books/ into event.pathParameters.name which is usable in code.

 There's one more thing.
-In each of these functions, we're referring to variable TableName, but right now, it is not set.
+In each of these functions, we're referring to the variable TableName, but right now, it is not set.
 We can fix that by setting it to the actual table name inside Globals:

 Step 5 - Deployment